RedHatQE/cfme_dockerfiles/README.md

 Dockerfiles for building cfme-related docker images

-The Dockerfiles each live in their own orphaned branch, with the branch name matching the docker repository name on the [Docker Hub](https://registry.hub.docker.com/repos/cfmeqe/).
+The Dockerfiles are suffixed with the name of the target docker repository name on the [Docker Hub](https://registry.hub.docker.com/repos/cfmeqe/).

-To create a new dockerfile branch:
-`git checkout --orphan docker-repo-name`

-Then add the Dockerfile and any other supporting files as need, and commit and push as usual.

 When pushing images built from one of the dockerfile, remember to line up the docker and git tags for our sanity.
 ```